Product liability for machines due to product defects

 Recommendation for manufacturing defects/material defects in machines

-If you are an operator of a system or a buyer of a machine and are looking for a product defect, please do so
+Anyone who is an operator of a plant or a buyer of a machine looking for a product defect should

 initially concentrate on other types of defects than the material defect.